schaap/backup-bundle/README.md

 This option has no effect if `REPO` is an existing git repository.

+### `-s`, `--strict-order`

+If `BUNDLE` is a directory, then the backup bundles in that directory are processed strictly in order of their filenames.
+If one bundle fails to be restored, then no attempts will be made to restore any of the other bundles.

+Because `--strict-order` provides guarantees to `backup-bundle.py` that the backup bundles in `BUNDLE` are correctly ordered, combining it with `--force` also convinces `backup-bundle.py` that they are up to date.
+As such, backup bundles without new commits will *not* be skipped, but have their reference updates restored to `REPO`.

+`--strict-order` is geared towards automated mirroring and assumes sufficiently reliable (automated) transport of the backup bundles, especially when using `--force`.
+Using `--timestamp` for creating the backup bundles is a natural combination, and it pairs well with `--skip-unchanged`.

 ### `-f`, `--force`

 Forcibly update `REPO`.
 This will allow: